Admissions Procedures

 In addition to these general admission requirements, each program may have other requirements.
 See individual program pages for additional requirements.

-- One page essay describing your reason for obtaining a graduate degree.
+- One-page essay describing the applicant's reason for pursuing a graduate degree

-- English: Students without demonstrated experience in an English medium academic or professional setting must present a minimum TOEFL score of 79 on the internet based test, an overall band score of 6.5 on the IELTS, an overall 61 on the PTE or an overall 100 on Duolingo for regular acceptance.
-Students may still be considered for conditional admission without providing an English test result.
+- English Language Proficiency: Students without demonstrated experience in an English academic or professional setting must present a minimum TOEFL score of 79 on the internet based test; an overall band score of 6.5 on the IELTS; an overall 61 on the PTE; 7 Oxford ELLT; 180/C1 Advanced Cambridge; 58 MET (Michigan English Test); 480 KTE (Kaplan English Test); or an overall 105 on Duolingo for regular acceptance.
+Other tests of English proficiency may be considered at the discretion of the department.

-- Graduate entrance exams such as the GRE are not required
+- Graduate entrance exams (GRE) are not required for admission.

-- Evaluation- When an applicant’s file is complete, the file is forwarded to the Admission Committee.
-The Admission Committee will make one of three decisions:
+Once an applicant’s file is complete, the Admission Committee will make one of three decisions:

-- The student is fully admitted to the program with no conditions
+- Fully admitted to the program with no conditions.

-- The student is denied admission to Graduate Studies.
-A letter is sent to the applicant, giving the decision of the Admission Committee.*
+- Denial of admission: A letter is emailed to the applicant, giving the decision of the Admission Committee.*

 *If an applicant is denied and is eligible to appeal, they must write a letter to the program director stating their intentions and reasons for appealing the decision.